KiotLand/kiot-lexer/README.md

 sentence.match("not capitalized") // false
 ```

-Note that we use `RegExp` to mark the begin of a regexp sequence, then we call `build` on this sequence to get its parsing result.
+Note that we use `RegExp` to mark the beginning of a regexp sequence, then we call `build` on this sequence to get its parsing result.
 In the example above, `capitalizedWord`, `word` and `number` are NFAs instead of strings, so the process of repeatedly parsing some regexp is reduced.

 ## Notice